Award-winning PDF software

 Instructions and Help about Form 8806

-Hi everybody I'm attorney Aiden Kramer with the law office of Aiden Kramer in Colorado and you're watching all up in your business we've made it to January a new year and a new tax time yipee while you're preparing for your taxes if you own a business you might find yourself getting requests for w-9 if you perform a service to somebody and you receive compensation for it you obviously need to pay taxes for that and the person paying you needs to report what they've paid to you and part of doing that involves asking you the service provider to give them a w-9 the w-9 is what gives the other party your tax information so that they can report the what they've paid to the IRS and so they can send you a 1099 so you can use that to report your income on your tax return the w9 on its face looks super simple to fill out and really it is pretty simple but some of it can get kind of confusing and I get questions about how to fill out the w9 so in this episode I'm going to walk you through the w9 and help you figure out how to fill it out so you can give it to whomever is requesting it so let's take a quick look at the w9 form line one asks for your name that's easy let me put my name down but wait do I put my name or do I put my business's name so if your business is a sole proprietorship or a single-member LLC that's taxed as an LLC taxed as a sole proprietorship then you would put your own personal name in line one if you're an LLC that's taxed as an S corporation...
+Hi everybody, I'm attorney Aiden Kramer with the law office of Aiden Kramer in Colorado.
+You're watching "All Up In Your Business."
+We've made it to January, a new year, and a new tax time.
+Yipee!
+While you're preparing for your taxes, if you own a business, you might find yourself getting requests for a W-9.
+If you provide a service to somebody and receive compensation for it, you obviously need to pay taxes for that.
+The person paying you needs to report what they've paid to you, and part of doing that involves asking you, the service provider, to give them a W-9.
+The W-9 is what gives the other party your tax information so that they can report what they've paid to the IRS and send you a 1099.
+You can use the 1099 to report your income on your tax return.
+The W-9, on its face, looks super simple to fill out, and really, it is pretty simple.
+But some parts of it can get kind of confusing.
+I've received questions about how to fill out the W-9, so in this episode, I'm going to walk you through it and help you figure out how to fill it out, so you can give it to whomever is requesting it.
+Let's take a quick look at the W-9 form.
+Line one asks for your name.
+That's easy; let me put my name down.
+But wait, do I put my name or do I put my business's name?
+If your business is a sole proprietorship or a single-member LLC taxed as a sole proprietorship, then you would put your own personal name in line one.
+If you're an LLC taxed as an S corporation or a partnership or another kind of corporation, then you would put the business's name in line...